inforgdev/spongia-css/src/doc/index.md

 * Minified;
 * Support only for modern web browsers;
 * Focused on common resets;
+* Customizable, maintaining inheritance;
 * Corrects bugs and common browser inconsistencies;
-* Customizable, maintaining inheritance;
-* Based on the modern resetters/normalizers.
+* Based on modern resetters/normalizers.

 * Layout resets, like *border-sizing* as *box model*;
 * No margin to typography related elements;